History of the India national football team

 The history of the India national football team dates back to the 1920s.
 They have never played in the World Cup although they qualified in 1950.
 They have had no entries in the tournament from 1950 onwards.
-India has never won the final of the Asian Championship but made it to the final in the 1964 AFC Asian Cup.
-They have only made three appearances since then.
+Indian football team won the Asian Games in 1951 in New Delhi, against Iran and in 1962 Against South Korea.
+India finished as runners up at the 1964 AFC Asian Cup.
+They have only made four appearances in the tournament since then.

 Early years

 The first known official international tour of the Indian team which at that time consisted of both Indian and British players was in 1924, when it was led by legendary Indian footballer Gostha Pal.
 Football teams consisting of entirely Indian players started to tour Australia, Japan, Indonesia, and Thailand during the late 1930s.
 The first international match India played before independence is yet to be verified, but the very trace of it can be found in the match India played overseas against Ceylon in 1933.
 It was India's second international tour, where Gostha Pal led his side to victory by 1–0 score.
 On 4 July 1936 India played against visiting Chinese team, which was held at Kolkata.
 The match was a draw of 1–1.
 After the success of several Indian football clubs abroad, the All India Football Federation (AIFF) was formed in 1937.